A group of villagers

 Course Descriptions

 All participants must commit to active and positive engagement in all program components.
-Students will earn 1 unit of credit from Foothill College for successful completion of the program.
-The classes you can choose from are Applied Field Methods: Archaeology or Cultural Anthropology.
+Students will earn 6 units of credit from Foothill College for successful completion of the program.
+The classes you will be taking are ANTH12 - Applied Anthropology (4-units) and ANTH17L - Intermediate Archaeology Laboratory Methods (2-units).
+Both of these courses are fully transferrable to your universities.

 A field journal will be covering every day in the field will be handed in by the student to the professors.
 The journal will cover the research being conducted and critically analyze the experience as it is ongoing.
 We find it is important for our students to reflect upon the daily rhythm of their lives.
 We will also require one or two blog posts during the trip.